Bradford power station: History

 A new turbo power generator was installed on the site in 1930.
 It was named Princess Mary and was unveiled by its namesake Princess Mary.
 This made Bradford Power station the most powerful generating concern under local authority control at that time.
-The power station was extended in 1939 and again in 1947, so that by its closure in 1976, it was capable of generating 70 megaWatts of power.
+The power station was extended in 1939 and again in 1947 by replacing the older 15 MW sets with 22.5MW sets powered by three new boilers so that by its closure in 1976, it was capable of generating 70 megaWatts of power.
 It was noted for its 12 Davenport Towers (cooling towers constructed of wood, which at the Bradford site were over 140 ft high, some of the highest noted in England).
 The timber towers had a capacity of 5.335 million gallons per hour (6.74 m^{3}/s).
 By the time of its closure, the power station also had one conventional concrete cooling tower at the northern end of the site besides retaining many of the original wooden towers.
 The concrete tower had a capacity of 1.25 million gallons per hour (1.58 m^{3}/s).

 The power station consumed 200 tonne of coal per day which also resulted in over 3,000,000 impgal of water being used through the system.
 Coal was railed into the site via a conveyor system located on the western side of the station via the Midland Railway sidings in Valley Road.

 Upon nationalisation of the British electricity supply industry in 1948 the ownership of Bradford power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 The electricity distribution and sales functions were vested in the Yorkshire Electricity Board.

 By the late 1950s the station comprised six Babcock & Wilcox boilers with a total evaporative capacity of 1,080,000 pounds per hour (136.1 kg/s) operating at 650 psi at 850 °F (44.8 bar at 454 °C).
 There were five turbo-alternators: one 20 MW and one 30 MW English Electric (6.6 kV); one 30 MW English Electric (33 kV); one 22.5 MW (6.6 kV) and one 22.5 MW (33 kV) Parsons sets.